digint/btrbk/doc/upgrade_to_v0.23.0.md

 ### Upgrade "resume_missing"

-If you have a line: "resume_missing yes" somwhere in your config, simply remove it. btrbk always resumes missing backups.
+If you have a line: "resume_missing yes" somewhere in your config, simply remove it. btrbk always resumes missing backups.

 If you have "resume_missing no", you can imitate this behaviour by